roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 This includes the OSGi bundles and user-ready distributions (for the moment, based on Apache Karaf).
 All the core and runtime modules are hosted in this repository.

 * [Roboconf-maven-plugin](https://github.com/roboconf/roboconf-maven-plugin) contains the sources for the Roboconf Maven plug-in.
+The plug-in has since moved into the platform repository.
+We keep this repository to hold the tag for the Maven plug-in 0.2.

 * [Roboconf-eclipse](https://github.com/roboconf/roboconf-eclipse) contains Eclipse plug-ins for Roboconf.
 It relies on Eclipse Tycho.
 And the build result is not supposed to be published to Maven Central (this is related to the way Tycho works